+bentazon (lb ai/A) Basagran (Product/A) Rezult (Product/A)

+0.25 0.5 pt 0.4 pt

+0.33 0.67 pt 0.56 pt

+0.5 1 pt 0.8 pt

+1 2 pt 1.6 pt

-D5.
-Basagran (bentazon) at 0.5 to 1 qt/A applied POST controls wild mustard, common cocklebur, Venice mallow, and sunflower and suppresses biennial wormwood and Canada thistle.
-Apply with oil additive at 1 qt/A (1 pt/A by air).
-NDSU research has shown greater control of lambsquarters, redroot pigweed and kochia by applying Basagran as split treatments either twice each at 1 pt/A, 3 times each at 0.67 pt/A, or 4 times each at 0.5 pt/A as compared to one application at 2 pt/A. Basagran is safe to soybean at all stages.
-For Canada thistle control, apply at 1 qt/A when plants are 8 inches tall to bud stage and make a second application at 1 qt/A 7 to 10 days later.
+For Canada thistle control, apply Basagran at 1 qt/A when plants are 8 inches tall to bud stage and make a second application at 1 qt/A 7 to 10 days later.
 Basagran is commonly combined with fertilizer micronutrients that may cause incompatibility problems resulting in zinc precipitation.
 Chelated zinc materials (black in color) have greater incompatibility problems than unchelated material (clear).
 Recommendations to prevent precipitation are to fill sprayer with water, add Basagran and thoroughly agitate, then add zinc fertilizer material.

-Rezult (bentazon + sethoxydim) at 3.2 pt/A (1.6 pt/A Rezult G and 1.6 pt/A Rezult B) applied POST controls some grass and broadleaf weeds.
+Rezult (bentazon & sethoxydim) at 3.2 pt/A (1.6 pt/A Rezult G and 1.6 pt/A Rezult B) applied POST controls some grass and broadleaf weeds.
 Apply with oil adjuvants at 1 to 2 pt/A. Refer to label or narrative for tank-mix options.
 Rezult is priced economically compared to other POST herbicide programs.
 Refer to Poast sections for additional information.

+D5.
+Cobra (lactofen) at 4 to 12.5 fl oz/A or Ultra Blazer (acifluorfen) at 0.5 to 1.5 pt/A applied POST controls some broadleaf weeds, including lanceleaf sage.
+Apply with Cobra with oil additive at 0.5 to 1 pt/A or Ultra Blazer with NIS at 0.125% v/v.
+Cobra is a contact herbicide and requires thorough spray coverage for good weed control.
+Soybean beyond the third trifoliate leaf stage may interfere with spray interception and reduce weed control.
+Herbicides will burn soybean leaves but will usually recover.
+Apply between daytime temperatures of 70 to 85 F. See Cobra label to suppress white mold.

 D6.
-Cobra (lactofen) at 4 to 12.5 fl oz/A applied POST controls some broadleaf weeds, including lanceleaf sage.
-Apply with oil additive at 0.5 to 1 pt/A. Cobra is a contact herbicide and requires thorough spray coverage for good weed control.
-Soybean beyond the third trifoliate leaf stage may interfere with spray interception and reduce weed control.
-Cobra will burn soybean leaves but usually recover.
-Apply between daytime temperatures of 70 to 85 F. See label to suppress white mold.

-D7.
 FirstRate (cloransulam) at 0.6 to 0.75 oz WDG/A applied PPI or PRE controls common cocklebur, common lambsquarters, horseweed (marestail), pigweed species, annual smartweeds, common and giant ragweed, sunflower, and velvetleaf or at 0.3 oz 80WDG/A applied POST to soybean prior to flowering controls cocklebur, Venice mallow, horseweed (marestail), common ragweed, annual smartweed, sunflower, and velvetleaf and suppresses giant ragweed.
 Apply to broadleaf weeds less than 10 inches tall.
 FirstRate gives no nightshade control.
-Apply with NIS at 0.125 to 0.25% v/v + 28% UAN at 2.5% v/v.
+Apply with NIS at 0.125 to 0.25% v/v ± 28% UAN at 2.5% v/v.
 Oil additive can be used with or without fertilizer.
 See label for tank-mix options.
 See FirstRate under the herbicide residue section for crop rotation restrictions.

-D8.
-Flexstar (fomesafen + adjuvants) applied POST at 0.75 to 1 pt/A controls common cocklebur, annual smartweed, wild mustard, nightshade, pigweed, waterhemp, common and giant ragweed, Venice mallow and small kochia (including ALS resistant).
-Apply to broadleaf weeds in the 2 to 4 inch stage.
+D7.
+Flexstar (formesafen + adjuvants) applied POST at 0.75 to 1 pt/A controls common cocklebur, annual smartweed, wild mustard, nightshade, pigweed, waterhemp, common and giant ragweed, Venice mallow and small kochia (including ALS resistant).
+Apply to broadleaf weeds 2 to 4 inches tall.
 Apply 1 pt/A in ND east of I-29 and south of I-94 and in MN south of I-94.
 Apply at 0.75 pt/A in ND east of Hwy 281 and in MN south of U.S. Hwy 2.
 Apply with NIS at 0.25 to 0.5% v/v or oil adjuvant at 0.5 to 1% v/v.
 Oil adjuvant increase weed control but also increase risk of soybean injury.
 NDSU research has shown good to excellent kochia control when Flexstar is applied at high spray volumes (>17 gpa), with oil adjuvants (especially MSO type), at labeled rates, and to kochia less than 3 inches tall.